 There are many different drugs available for de worming your dog and, like any drugs, they may have side effects.

 Just read about some of the adverse effects that have been reported for common de-worming drugs and I’m sure you’ll agree with me that it’s not worth the risk to your four legged family member.

 Here are some examples of the adverse drug events reported to the US Food and Drug Administration (FDA) for the most common active ingredients in de-worming drugs.

 Will my cat eat a natural cat wormer?

 Worm Free Naturally is easily added to wet or dry food and most cats don’t even notice its there.
 Since worms are in the environment there’s no sure way to keep your cat from being exposed and potentially reinfected.

-Many pet owners give it year round as maintenance to stop a recurrence.
+Many pet owners give it year round as maintenance.
 It makes sense to use prevention, rather than cure an infestation of worms in your cat.
 Keeping your yard free of poop will also help prevent your cat from picking up intestinal worms.

 Probiotics and the immune system

 Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your pet’s immune system and help him keep worms at bay.
 Worm Free Naturally contains organic probiotics along with vitamins and trace minerals every cat needs to stay healthy.